FRRouting/frr/doc/user/routemap.rst

 Route Map Optimization Command
 ==============================

-.. clicmd:: route-map optimization
+.. clicmd:: route-map ROUTE-MAP-NAME optimization

-   Enable route-map processing optimization.
+   Enable route-map processing optimization for `route-map-name`.
    The optimization is enabled by default.
    Instead of sequentially passing through all the route-map indexes until a match is found, the search for the best-match index will be based on a look-up in a prefix-tree.
 A per-route-map prefix-tree